Papillion, Nebraska

-Papillion is a city in and the county seat of Sarpy County, Nebraska.
+Papillion is a city in and the county seat of Sarpy County, Nebraska, United States.
 The city developed in the 1870s as a railroad town and suburb of Omaha.
 The city is part of the larger five-county metro area of Omaha.
-Papillion's population was 24,159 at the 2020 census.
+Papillion's population was 24,159 at the 2020 census, making it the 7th most populous city in Nebraska.
 Its growth since the late 20th century has reflected Omaha's.

-Overview
+Google and Meta Platforms have several data centers in Papillion.